HonsonCooky/curriculum-vitae/README.md

 # Curriculum Vitae

 A verbose version of my CV.
-This Next.js application uses Github Pages to display a description of my projects, and showcase my capabilities in the front-end.
+This Next.js application doubles as my own personal hub, for testing UI intergrations and blogging about my thoughts and ideas.